pschaus/book_lepl1402/source/part1.rst

         }
     }

 The expression :code:`super.getPrice()` calls the method "getPrice" as defined in the superclass "Weapon".
-Basically, :code:`super` can be used to break rule 3.
+That means that the keyword :code:`super` can be used to call methods of the superclass, which would normally not be possible because of rule 3.

 Extending, extending,...
 ------------------------